pavitranew/session-6b/README.md

 ￼
 Angular will automatically detect that CSS is attached to an animation when the animation is triggered, and add the .ng-{EVENT}-active class until the animation has run its course.
 It will then remove that class, and any other added classes, from the DOM.

-Build an example of using CSS3 transitions to animate a ngRepeat directive:
+Build an example of using CSS3 transitions to animate a ngRepeat directive.

+app.js:

 ```js
 angular.module('myApp', ['ngAnimate']).